 From Our President

-About a year ago, the Library began offering the Career Online High School program for local adults to earn their high school diploma using library resources.
+In the Fall of 2016, the Library began offering the Career Online High School program for local adults to earn their high school diploma using library resources.
 The Library Foundation supports this program with scholarships to make this opportunity accessible to those who need it.
-So far, 12 students have graduated, several with plans to further their educations at City College.
+So far, 38 students have graduated, several with plans to further their education at a community college or university.

-The Long Beach Public Library system has proven to be a leader in “library of the future” advancements.
-With over a million visitors each year, our libraries transform our community and serve as a critical part of our city’s economic development, its educational foundation, and its safety net.
+The Long Beach Public Library system has proven to be a true “library of the future.”
+With approximately 1 million visitors every year, we know that libraries are critical to our city’s economic development, its educational foundation, and its safety net.

-On behalf of our outstanding librarians, our terrific Foundation staff and our dedicated Board of Directors, I thank you for your interest in our Long Beach Public Libraries, and I invite you to join us in supporting their future.
+On behalf of our outstanding librarians, our terrific Foundation staff and our dedicated board members, I thank you for your interest in our Long Beach Public Libraries and I invite you to join us in supporting their future.
 Each and every contribution truly makes a difference in the framework of our spectacular city.